olesia-ag/olesia-ag/README.md

 ### I'm Olesia (she/her), a recent bootcamp grad with a passion for front end technologies and React.js in particular.
 I keep diving deeper in its internals along with principles of JS functional programming

-#### currently learining: working my way through [Advanced CSS and Sass on Udemy](https://www.udemy.com/course/advanced-css-and-sass/) and [React Testing with Jest and Enzyme](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/)
+#### currently learining: working my way through [Functional Programming For Beginner With Javascript](https://www.udemy.com/course/functional-programming-for-beginners-with-javascript/)

-#### currently working on: building social network for movie lovers using React.js and Firebase:  [here](https://github.com/olesia-ag/movie_social/)
+#### currently working on: contributing to various projects for [Astoria.Digital](https://github.com/astoria-tech)

 #### When I'm not doing anything aforementioned, I can be found running in the park :running: reading nonfiction :nerd_face: or dancing in front of the mirror ~like nobody's watching~ :dancer: